 Students will complete 26 hours of core courses and 12 hours of electives for a total of 38 credit hours.
 Students can choose from one of three concentration areas:

 - Nutrition for fitness & sport and pediatric nutrition, or

 - create their own with the assistance of an advisor.

 To be considered for admission to the program prospective students must meet the following requirements:

 - A bachelor's degree in a health-related field from a regionally-accredited university or college with a minimum GPA of 3.0 in the last 60 hours of credit work.

-- Successful completion of the requirements for dietetic registration by the Academy of Nutrition and Dietetics (i.e., RD status) OR successful completion of at least:
+Students must also successfully complete requirements for dietetic registration by the Academy of Nutrition and Dietetics (i.e., RD status) OR successfully complete at least:

 - One course in each of the following: Biology, Chemistry, Organic Chemistry, Microbiology, Biochemistry and Anatomy or Physiology.

 - Two courses in nutrition (One course being Advanced Nutrition)

 - Those interested in nutrition for fitness and sport concentration also need one course in exercise physiology.